Featured Research

 Inspiring and expanding Greenland research

-QGreenland is the first geographic information system (GIS) tool of its kind that revolves around Greenland and enables a diverse range of users to explore how Greenland’s landscape is changing.
+QGreenland is a unique geographic information system (GIS) tool focused on Greenland that enables a diverse range of users to explore how Greenland’s landscape is changing.
 There are so many reasons that it is crucial that we study Greenland and the changes occurring there.
-Did you know, for example, that if the Greenland Ice Sheet melted out completely, sea levels could rise by 7.4 meters, or 24 feet?
+Did you know, for example, that if the Greenland Ice Sheet melted completely, sea levels could rise by 7.4 meters, or 24 feet?
 Forty-four percent of the world’s population lives within 150 kilometers (93 miles) of the sea, and eight out of the 10 largest cities in the world are located near the ocean.
 This means that Tokyo, Mumbai, New York City, Shanghai, Lagos, Los Angeles, Calcutta, and Buenos Aires could all be underwater in the centuries to come.
 How quickly and to what extent the Greenland Ice Sheet melts will determine the fates of these cities and their people.
 In addition, the melting of the ice sheet impacts Greenland locally and regionally, via exposure of new ocean area and coastal lands, changing nutrient and sediment transfer from land to ocean, and shifting resources for hunting and fishing.
 The better we understand the effects of global warming on Greenland, the more information and time we will have to adapt to the changes occurring now and in the future.
-QGreenland can help us to do that.
+QGreenland can help us to explore, analyze, and share data and findings.

 The QGreenland project team developed the tool to bring in new data users, inspire more and quicker data analysis, and drive new Greenland research.
-The team also hopes and anticipates that this tool will be useful to a variety of audiences beyond scientists, such as community resource managers, educators, and policymakers.
+The QGreenland package and accompanying resources can also be useful to a variety of audiences beyond scientists, such as community resource managers, educators, and policymakers.
 A community resource manager, for example, could use the tool to find out what geographical features exist near his or her community, how these features are changing, and how this could affect resources within that community.
-A professor, on the other hand, could use the tool to help teach their students how to use GIS.
-The project team plans to develop educational curricula for middle and high school teachers as well as undergraduate professors to incorporate QGreenland into the classroom.
+A professor, on the other hand, could use the tool to help teach their students how to use GIS software.
+The project team has developed a wide range of materials to help with using QGreenland in the classroom or for research projects, including tutorial videos, curriculum, and complete documentation.

 Contributions from an international team